YunoHost-Apps/borgserver_ynh/doc/DESCRIPTION.md

 Setup a storage space to be used for backup using Borg

 This app is the "server" part, meant to be installed on the machine providing the backup storage.
-It is designed to work in combination with the [borg 'client' app](https://apps.yunohost.org/app/borg) installed on a different machine.
-It can also be used to provide backup storage to another (non-yunohost) computer that is running a Borg client (ex: Pika Backup)
+It is designed either to work in combination with the [borg 'client' app](https://apps.yunohost.org/app/borg) installed on a different machine or to provide backup storage to another (non-yunohost) computer that is running a Borg client (ex: Pika Backup).

+### After installation : How to connect to your Borg server

+**Repository URL:** `ssh://<borg_user>@<ip adresse or url>/~/backup`
+Example: `ssh://alice@192.168.0.101/~/backup`

+Note: You *cannot* change the backup location `~/backup`.
+If you want to backup somewhere else, see instructions below.

 ### Changing parameters after install